alikariminik/Milestone-Project-One/README.md

 -   ### Design
     -   #### Colour Scheme
         -   The Four main colours used are various shades of Yellow, Orange, White and Black.
 I have mainly avoided using absolute colours as I found these to be too harsh for the style I wanted to achieve.
+I decided on a color palette with the use of [Coolors]https://coolors.co/7a7978-87cbac-1d1a05-ffd07b-fdb833
     -   #### Typography
         -   I used the  'Smooch' font for the Logo with 'Cursive' as the fallback font in case for any reason the font isn't being imported into the site correctly.
 I found 'Smooch' through Google Fonts and I felt as though this font when displaying the name of the restaurant "Grizzo's" gave a clear signature-like look to the site which I felt gave the feeling of a real restaurant.
         - Cursive was used on the Nav Bar as it produced a clean and legible output which is I thought was key for a Nav Bar.